FACK1/Rock-paper-scissors/README.md

   - User story: As I Player I can choice one of ( rock, paper, scissor).
   - User Story : As a Player I can see The Result (Win , lose , Drow ).
   - User Story : As a Player I can start and try again the game.
+  - User Story : As a user my game finished with max score 5 with any state.

 # File Structure
   - **public**
     - index.html
-    - assets
-       - style.css
-       - images
   - **src**
     - index.js
     - app.js
     - components
+      - Header
+        - index.js
+        - header.css
-      - Computer Part
+      - Computer
+        - index.js
+        - computer.css
+        - assets
-      - Player Part
+      - Player
+        - index.js
+        - player.css
+      - Result
+        - index.js
+        - result.css
+    - utils
+      - index.js
   - **.eslint**
   - **.babelrc**
   - **.gitignore**

-# Installation:
+  - package.json

+# Installation to local machine :
 - First, make sure you have NodeJS installed on your machine.
+- In your terminal run ``` git clone git@github.com:FACK1/Rock-paper-scissors.git ``` .
+- In your terminal run ``` cd Rock-paper-scissors ``` .
-- Run ```npm install``` inside the folder.
+- In your terminal run ```npm i``` inside the folder.
-- The following commands are available:
+- The following commands to run app :
-  - ``` npm run dev ``` - starts the dev server on port 1234
+  -In your terminal run ``` npm run dev ```
+- Starts the App go to your browser and put ``` localhost:1234``` .

 # Prototype to style
 ![1](https://user-images.githubusercontent.com/35188117/51908269-07a6ff80-23d2-11e9-929f-5e1134dd916e.jpg)